techspacemescet/techspacemescet/README.md

 💬 https://discord.gg/sGNYcuT6

-🔍 Explore Our Projects: Dive into our repositories and contribute to cutting-edge tech projects that shape the future.
+🔍 Explore Our Projects: Dive into our repositories and contribute to cutting-edge tech projects and researches that shape the future.
 Don't forget to ⭐️ your favorites!

 💡 Ready to Join?
 Get involved, level up your skills, and be part of something extraordinary.
 Together, we code the future! 🌠